RichieJJ/ecommerce-app-deploy-project-ecs/runbook.md

         - Desired task: `1`
         - Networking:
             - VPC: `select Default` or `a working VPC with Internet connections`
-            - Sebnets: `Select TWO or MORE subnets`
+            - Subnets: `Select TWO or MORE subnets`
             - Security Group:
                 - Name: `flamencoapp-sg`
                 - Inbound Rules: